Nurion guide

 config.inter_op_parallelism_threads = 2

-※ config.intra_op_parallelism_threads: is used to set the number of threads to be used in computation jobs and is applied by loading the OMP_NUM_THREADS set in the job script.
-(In this example, OMP_NUM_THREADS is set to 32.)
+※ config.intra_op_parallelism_threads: This is used to set the number of threads for computational tasks, applying the OMP_NUM_THREADS value specified in the job script (in this example, OMP_NUM_THREADS is set to 32).

 checkpoint_dir = './checkpoints' if hvd.rank() == 0 else None